-1. Attention: One must be attentive to what action is being done
+1. Attention: One must be focused on the action taking place.

-2. Retention: One must be able to recall what was observed in order to imitate it.
+2. Retention: One must be able to recall the action that was observed in order to imitate it.

-3. Reproduction: One must have the physical and mental capability 🧠 to do the activity to be imitated
+3. Reproduction: One must have the physical and mental capability 🧠 to complete the activity in order to imitate it.

-4. Motivation: One must have an incentive💰 to do the behavior.
+4. Motivation: One must have a perceived incentive💰 to imitate and complete the behavior.

 Image Courtesy of Psychology Reading.

 How are we able to mirror someone's actions so easily?
 We have mirror neurons in the frontal lobe that some researchers believe are responsible for observational learning.
 With these, the brain fires the same way as the person we are mirroring/watching.
 Isn't that cool?

 Prosocial behavior is exactly what it sounds like: positive, helpful behavior.
 Modeling good behavior is seen everywhere, especially with parenting.
 Many parents try to avoid cursing in front of their kids or avoid looking/sounding aggressive, therefore modeling good behavior.

 This is the opposite of prosocial behavior.
 A child may view aggressive or angry behaviors and mirror it.